tarce/IntroEngineering/README.md

 # EGS 1006: Introduction To Engineering - CISE Files
----
-#### Here you can find the files that were developed in class as well as the final example scripts.

-The Unix Folder/Directory holds the files that were developed in class.
-These will run on UNIX systems including the machines in the CISE labs.
-For other versions of the same files that run on alternate operating systems (e.g. Windows, MacOS), please visit the corresponding directories.
-The table below also provides a brief description of each file.
+#### This repository stores files assocated with the EGS1006 Introduction to Engineering CISE section.
+Each directory (Unix, Mac, Win) holds scripts that can demonstrate some of what was learned in class.
+For the specific files that were used in class, please see the UNIX directory.
+Other files for alternate operating systems (OS) are provided for students to peruse at their liesure.
+The table below outines how to use these files on the OS of your choice.
+Have fun!

 <table>
   <tr>